SGLT2-Trialists-Consortium/egfr-slope/README.md

 ## Guide

-The aim of this repository is to provide a systematic guide to modelling eGFR slope using R. This guide, enclosed within the repository `README`, will provide a visual guide to:
+The goal of this repository is to provide a structured guide to modeling eGFR slope in R. Within this `README`, you’ll find:

-1. Setting-up the data into the required format
+1. Instructions for preparing data in the required format
-2. Specifying the model
+2. Steps to specify and fit the model
-3. Extracting the relevant model results (including acute slope, chronic slope, and total slope)
+3. Methods to extract key results (acute, chronic, and total slope)

-This guide will demonstrate how to model eGFR slope for the total trial population.
-If you'd like to know how to apply this code in subgroups, please see the reprex in the [`code`](https://github.com/ra-fletcher/smartc_egfr_slope/tree/main/code) folder.
+This guide focuses on modeling eGFR slope for the overall trial population.
+For a more detailed focus on subgroup analyses, refer to the reproducible example (reprex) in the `code` folder.

 ### Data